jeffjl74/ACT_Notes/README.md

 ## Monitoring
 Whenever a player enters a zone, the plugin searches its zone list for a matching zone name.
-If a match is found, that zone is selected.
+If a match (stripping the color code and instance number if required) is found, that zone is selected.

 If the zone itself has a note that contains any alerts, that note is displayed.

 If there are no alerts for the zone, but there are mobs, the first mob in the zone's list is selected, whether it has a note or not.

-When an encounter ends, the plugin looks for the killed enemy's name in its mob list for the zone.
+When an encounter ends, the plugin looks for the enemy's name in its mob list for the zone.
 If the name is found, the next mob in the zone list is automatically selected.
-The intent is to display the note for the mob you are about to kill.
+The intent is to display the note and alert for the mob you are about to kill.

-But this process is not 100% reliable since EQII logs are inconsistent in reporting the death of a mob.
-To have the plugin advance to the next note even though EQII did not report the death of the previous mob, right-click the zone name and enable `Relax Kill Check`.
-This will cause the plugin to advance anytime the mob shows up in the combatants, so it can advance even though the mob did not die.
-This setting is saved for each individual zone and is disabled by default.
+If the `Skip Kill Check` option is disabled, the plugin only selects the note for the next mob if the combat was successful, i.e. ACT marks the encounter green.

+If the `Skip Kill Check` option is enabled, the plugin selects the next note regardless of combat success, i.e. whether ACT marks the encounter green, orange, or red.
+This is to work around EQII inconsistencies in reporting the death of a mob.

+The `Skip Kill Check` setting is accessed via right-clicking the zone name, is saved for each individual zone, and is enabled by default.

 If the mob order in the zone list is not in the order you usually kill them, the list can be re-ordered by draggging and dropping the mobs into the desired order.

 ### Alerts
-When the plugin automatically selects the next mob upon zone-in or after recognizing the death of a mob, the plugin scans the selected note for color-coded alert tags.
+When the plugin automatically selects the next mob upon zone-in or after recognizing the end of combat for a mob, the plugin scans the selected note for color-coded alert tags.
 (If the user selects the note by clicking in ACT, alert tags do not generate alerts.)

 The plugin can generate both audio and visual alerts.